ajbowen249/GoTutorial/README.md

     fmt.Printf("exposedInt: %v truncatedInt: %v\n", exposedInt, truncatedInt)
 ```
 In the first block, we declare a variable of type `interface{}`.
 We'll talk more about what `interface{}` means later, but for now, just think of it like an "anything goes" type, like `object` in C#.
 We then assign it the value of 12, and then assign `hiddenInt.(int)` to `exposedInt`.
 Go does not have true typecasting.
 What we're doing here is *asserting* the type of `hiddenInt`.
 If we were have to given `hiddenInt` the value 12.0, the program would crash since that would make `hiddenInt` a `float64`.
 Later on down, we assign 15.0 to `floatyInt`, and then assign the result of `int(floatyInt)` to `truncatedInt`.
 Again, this is not casting, but *converting* the `float64` to an `int` with a function.
-Ass some more code:
+Add some more code:
 ```go
     var array [2]int
     array[0] = 12